Flexible Bayesian Nonlinear Model Configuration: Introduction

 \section{Introduction}

 Regression and classification methods are indispensable tools for answering scientific questions in almost all research areas.
 Modern technologies have led to the paradigm of machine learning, where large sets of explanatory variables are routinely considered.
-Deep learning procedures have become quite popular and highly successful in a variety of real world applications \citep{Goodfellow-et-al-2016}.
-Such procedures often easily outperform traditional methods, even when the latter are carefully designed and reflect expert knowledge~\citep{refenes1994stock, razi2005comparative, adya1998ective, sargent2001comparison, kanter2015deep}.
+Deep learning procedures have become quite popular and highly successful in a variety of real-world applications \cite{Goodfellow-et-al-2016}.
+Such procedures often outperform traditional methods, even when the latter are carefully designed and reflect expert knowledge~\cite{refenes1994stock,razi2005comparative,adya1998ective,sargent2001comparison,kanter2015deep}.
 The main reason for this is that the features from the outer layer of the deep neural networks become highly predictive after being processed through numerous nonlinear transformations.
-Specific regularization techniques (dropout, $L_1$ and $L_2$ penalties on the weights, and etc.) have been developed for deep learning procedures to avoid overfitting to training data.
-Nonetheless, one has to use huge data sets to be able to produce generalizable neural networks.
+Specific regularization techniques (dropout, $L_1$ and $L_2$ penalties on the weights, etc.) have been developed for deep learning procedures to avoid overfitting to training data.
+Nonetheless, one usually has to use huge data sets to be able to produce generalizable neural networks.

-Bayesian neural networks were introduced by~\citet{neal1992bayesian}, \citet{mackay1995bayesian}, and \citet{bishop1997bayesian}.
-They take advantage of rigorous Bayesian methodology in order to properly handle parameter and prediction uncertainty as well as to incorporate prior knowledge.
-In many cases this leads to more robust solutions with less overfitting; however, this comes at the price of extremely high computational costs.
-Until recently, inference on Bayesian neural networks could not scale to large, high-dimensional data due to the limitations of standard Markov chain Monte Carlo (MCMC) approaches, the main numerical procedure in use for complex Bayesian inference.
-Variational Bayes approaches approximate the full solution ~\citep{jaakkola1999exploiting,neal2012bayesian,graves2011practical,kingma2013auto,blundell2015weight} and result in more scalable methods.

 Deep learning models are typically heavily over-parametrized and difficult to interpret.
 These models are densely approximating the function of interest and transparency is traditionally not a goal in their applications.
 Depending on the context, this can be a more or less severe limitation.
 In many research areas, it is desirable to obtain interpretable (nonlinear) regression models rather than just some dense representation of them.
-Moreover, in situations where the law requires explainability, one needs a legally compliant and transparent method \citep{molnar2019, aas2019explaining}.
-This occurs, for example, in the European Union's General Data Protection Regulation right to an explanation.
+Moreover, in situations where the law requires explainability, one needs a legally compliant and transparent method \cite{molnar2019,aas2019explaining}.
+This occurs, for example, in the ‘right to explanation’ of the European Union's General Data Protection Regulation.